Translated by Lester Somera

 How To Get From Tokyo To Kyoto By Shinkansen

-The most convenient way to get from Tokyo to Kyoto is the shinkansen bullet train.
-Via the Nozomi train, the trip from Tokyo to Kyoto takes 2 hours and 20 minutes, and costs 13,080 yen one-way (as of August 2016).
+The most convenient way to get from Tokyo to Kyoto is the Shinkansen bullet train.
+Via the Nozomi train, the trip from Tokyo to Kyoto takes 2 hours and 20 minutes and costs 13,850 yen (as of January 2020).
 Shinkansen trains are quiet and shake very little, so you can sit peacefully and relax during your journey.
-People who want to limit their travel time and people who want to conserve their stamina should take the shinkansen.
-JR Kyoto Station is four stops away from JR Tokyo, but there will be an English announcement made over the intercom at the stop, so you don’t have to worry.
+People who want to limit their travel time and people who want to relax should take the Shinkansen.
+JR Kyoto Station is four stops away from JR Tokyo.
+There are English announcements made over the intercom at the stop, so you don’t have to worry about missing the stop.

-Also, if you are traveling to other cities besides Kyoto, you should pick up a Japan Rail Pass.
+If you are traveling to other cities besides Kyoto, you should pick up a Japan Rail Pass.
 This ticket allows you to ride as much as you like on JR-operated trains and city buses all over the country, so it’s a great bargain and lets you travel comfortably depending on your travel schedule.
-Read the linked articles below for more details about how to buy shinkansen tickets and a Japan Rail Pass.
+Read the linked articles below for more details about how to buy Shinkansen tickets and a Japan Rail Pass.

 Traveling From Tokyo To Kyoto Via Night Bus

-Also, because most of these buses leave Tokyo between 10 PM to midnight, and arrive in Kyoto the following morning between 6 to 8 AM, you don’t have to pay from that night’s lodging.
+Also, because most of these buses leave Tokyo between 22:00 and midnight, and arrive in Kyoto the following morning between 6:00 and 8:00, you don’t have to pay from that night’s lodging.
 The travel time is long, but many buses are equipped with toilets, electrical outlets, Wi-Fi, reclining seats and blankets to help make the ride more comfortable.
 If you want to know what services are available onboard, double-check the bus company website beforehand.

 Most night buses board at the bus terminal outside JR Tokyo Station’s Yaesu exit or at Busta Shinjuku, located outside JR Shinjuku Station’s south exit.
 Both places are easy to access, so settle here, stretch your legs, and get ready to head to Kyoto.